Skip to main content

 What is conditional approval in a mortgage?

-Conditional approval means the lender agrees to issue your mortgage if you meet specific conditions—like verifying income or debts.
+It’s when your lender agrees to approve your loan if you meet specific conditions like verifying income, assets, or debts.

 Does conditional approval mean I’m guaranteed the loan?